leodeslf/leaf/summs/ux/dont_make_me_think.md

 #### But...the Home page?
 Really?

-Even knowing that nowadays most of times **people gets on a site from an external link**, the behavior tends to be that: **if they like what they see, they will visit the home page** to see who made it and what more they can find.
+Even knowing that nowadays most of the times **people get on a site from an external link**, the behavior tends to be that: **if they like what they see, they will visit the home page** to see who made it and what more they can find.

 #### How to get the message across